USPS Fiscal Year-End Close Manual –

 - Decrease the employee’s vacation time (VCL) balances.

 - Recoup the overpayment with Deduction 49 or net personal payment, or reduce gross pay (see Employees Who Owe for Optional Holidays for more information).

 Note: If the recoupment method is used, the appropriate payroll transaction must be made.
-(See the instructions in Employees Who Owe for Optional Holidays for instructions on employees who owe for optional holidays.)
-Because this is an adjustment to fiscal 2019, it must be done on a fiscal 2019 payroll prior to the rollover process.
+(See Employees Who Owe for Optional Holidays for instructions on employees who owe for optional holidays.)
+Because this is an adjustment to fiscal 2020, it must be done on a fiscal 2020 payroll before the rollover process.